From jet boating and skydiving to going on a Lord of the Rings tour, here’s our list of the best things to do in Christchurch, New Zealand!

 No matter what you’re looking for in a vacation spot, you can find it here.
 It’s an exceedingly diverse city with beautiful natural surroundings, a thriving art scene, and many exciting things to see and do.

 Christchurch is also a bit of a thrill seeker’s paradise.
-Its natural beauty lends itself well to adventurous activities.
+The natural beauty of the Southern Alps and the Pacific Ocean lend itself well to adventurous activities.

 The recent earthquakes that struck the city may have damaged many of the buildings, but they didn’t damage the spirit of the Kiwis, who have rebuilt proudly.

-While many travellers may opt to skip Christchurch for some of the more popular destinations such as Queenstown, those that stay here for a few days quickly fall in love with its energetic atmosphere.
+While many travelers may opt to skip Christchurch for some of the more popular South Island destinations such as Queenstown, those that stay here for a few days quickly fall in love with its energetic atmosphere.

 Our List of the Best Things to Do in Christchurch